wp-plugins/projectmanager/readme.txt

 * add as many different projects as you want to
 * widget use for any project, controlled via admin panel
 * adding of form fields (text, textfield, e-mail, date, url) for each project independently
-* simple search of any form field
+* simple search of any form field and category names
 * usage of Wordpress Category System for grouping
 * various output formats (table, list, gallery)
 * Ajax enabled editing of datasets
 * simple display in frontend over shortcodes
 * easy adding of shortcodes via TinyMCE Button
+* change colorscheme for output tables

 **Usage**